-You may have heard about a new kind of health care directive in Hawaii, called a Physician Orders for Life-Sustaining Treatment (POLST) form.
+You may have heard about a new kind of health care directive in Hawaii, called a Provider Orders for Life-Sustaining Treatment (POLST) form.
 Here, we discuss what a POLST form is and when you need one.

 In Hawaii, a POLST form is usually printed on bright lime-green paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

 A POLST form differs from a DNR order in one important way: A POLST form also includes directions about life-sustaining measures in addition to CPR, such as intubation, antibiotic use, and feeding tubes.
-The POLST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared Advance Health Care Directive.
+The POLST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared advance health care directive.

-For details about making an Advance Directive, see Hawaii Living Wills and Advance Health Care Directives: What You Need to Know.
+For details about making an advance directive, see Hawaii Living Wills and Advance Health Care Directives: What You Need to Know.

 To learn more, and to view an example of the Hawaii POLST form, visit the website for Hawaii’s hospice and palliative care organization, Kokua Mau.
 To prepare a POLST form for yourself or a loved one, talk to your doctor.